w3c/wai-tutorials/source/forms/labels.html.erb.md

 In left-to-right languages it is custom to visually position labels to the right of radio buttons and checkboxes, and to left or directly above other form fields.
 Maintaining this practice increases predictability and understandability of your form for all users.

 In general, placing labels above the form fields helps reduce horizontal scrolling for people using screen magnification and for mobile device users.
-However, the usefulness of this approach depends on other design aspects, such as the placement of other nearby form fields and content, and needs to be assessed individually.
+However, the usefulness of this approach depends on other design aspects, such as the proximity of other nearby form fields and content, and needs to be assessed individually.

 ## Hiding labels
 {:.newex}